 Zen Spot #42— Mindfulness, meditation and the impossible wood cut January 26, 2018 00:05

 Nothing is left.
-Or, perhaps, it is more accurate to disclose that only digital files are left.
-Nothing of the physical is left.
+More accurately, only digital files remain.
+Nothing of the physical.

 I’ve never sold a piece of fine art.
-Not to be confused with art, I made my living, for a while, as an advertising art director.
-Commercial visual designs made me fat.
+Not to be confused with art, I made my living, for a while, as a graphic designer.
+Fat wallet.

-I am caught between a desire to sell my personal artwork, if there is a market, and keeping it all for my family to burn upon my death.
+Caught between a desire to sell my personal artwork and the idea of keeping it for my family to burn upon my death, I'm carefully considering the possibilities.
 Ashes being the only remnant of thousands and thousands of hours of improvised joy and voice.

-The Zen Spot is impossible to find right now.
-Sometimes, in my mind's eye it is the warning track in front of the Green Monster at Fenway.
-Perhaps it is Heyward field or the beach in Wildwood or under the Arc de Triomphe on the Sunday when Le Tour rides into Paris.
-All places where people can see something burn as art and spectacle.
+The warning track in front of the Green Monster at Fenway?
+Heyward field?
+The beach in Wildwood?
+The Arc de Triomphe on the Sunday when the Tour rides into Paris.
+All places where people can see something burn as art.

 My ego is alive and well.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.